Total Tool Changing Time Solution

 Variables Used

-Total Tool Changing Time - (Measured in Second) - Total Tool Changing Time is the average time required by the operator or automation system to change the tool.
+Total Tool Changing Time - (Measured in Second) - Total Tool Changing Time is the cumulative time spent changing tools throughout the machining process.

 Number of Tools Used - The Number of Tools Used is the total number of tools used for manufacturing a batch of products.